 Are My Regular Checkups With My Dentist Still Necessary?

 Absolutely!
-We recommend that you have your teeth cleaned, a fluoride treatment, and a checkup every 4 to 6 months, with X-rays if appropriate.
+We recommend that you have a cleaning, fluoride treatment and checkup every four to six months, with X-rays if appropriate.

 We recommend the use of Act or Phos-Flur fluoride rinses to use before you go to bed.
 Remember not to eat or drink anything after rinsing for at least 30 minutes to maximize the cavity prevention effect of the rinse.